gnosischain/documentation/docs/node/tools/dappnode.md

 # DAppNode

-[DAppNode](https://dappnode.io/) is a simple platform for deploying and hosting DApps, P2P clients, and blockchain nodes.
+[DAppNode](https://dappnode.com/) is a simple platform for deploying and hosting DApps, P2P clients, and blockchain nodes.
 It provides a user-friendly way to set up and configure nodes with a couple of clicks.

-There are two ways to use DAppNode:
+It is a Free Open Source Software, and can be used in the following ways

-1. Purchase one of their pre-installed [DAppNode servers](https://dappnode.io/collections/all).
-They currently come with four free Gnosis validators.
+1. Purchase one of their pre-installed [DAppNode Servers](https://dappnode.com/en-us/collections/frontpage).
+These are designed to be able to be run by those with very little technical know-how, and requires no command line at any point.
-2. Install DAppNode on any compatible hardware or a VPS.
-The installation is done using the command line interface (CLI) by following the [Installing DAppNode on Custom Hardware](#custom-hardware) steps below.
+2. Install DAppNode software on any compatible hardware or even a VPS.
+The installation is done by following the their official installation documentation [Here](https://docs.dappnode.io/user/quick-start/Core/installation)

 ## Using DAppNode {#install-on-dappnode}